These Real Stories From The Japanese Suicide Forest Will Make You Afraid Of The Woods

 The world is full of scary places, and sometimes these real life horror factories are frightening enough to have their own movie made about them.
 Places like the Amityville Horror house on Long Island, which played host to a family murder and supposed hauntings thereafter; or the Perron home, which had its own series of paranormal activity that inspired The Conjuring.
 But these mere haunted houses and their ilk pale in comparison to the frights in the new movie The Forest , which takes place at Aokigahara... better known as Japan's suicide forest.

-The suicide forest is, without question, one of the scariest places in the world.
-People often find clothing or body parts while traversing through its so-called sea of trees, the result of the inordinate number of self-inflicted deaths that occur there every year (some estimate that it's around 100 suicides annually).
-But that's not the only reason that the forest is a place you probably don't want to visit.
-Located at the base of Mount Fuji, Aokigahara also plays a role in Japanese mythology, and is considered to be one of the most haunted places in all of Japan, with believers reporting a very high number of Yūrei — ghosts who suffered a violent and unnatural death; as well as demons.
+This forest is, without question, one of the scariest places in the world.
+People often find clothing or body parts while traversing through its so-called sea of trees, the result of the inordinate number of deaths by suicide that occur there every year (over 100 took place between 2013 and 2015, according to CNN).
+But that's not the only reason the forest is a place you probably don't want to visit.
+Located at the base of Mount Fuji, Aokigahara also plays a role in Japanese mythology, and is considered to be one of the most haunted places in all of Japan, with believers reporting a very high number of Yūrei — ghosts who suffered a violent and unnatural death — as well as demons.
 And even those paranormal beings don't cover all of the weird stuff that goes on there.
-So have a look at these six creepy stories from within the Aokigahara Forest... if you dare.
+So have a look at these six creepy stories from within the Aokigahara Forest, if you dare.

 The Cut Tape

 The forest is very easy to get lost in, with compasses and GPS often not working under its canopy (believed to be due to high iron deposits in the soil).
 For this reason, people entering the forest will string along tape behind them so they can find their way back.
-But one woman claims that her tape was deliberately cut, leaving her lost in the woods.
-She made it out, but who would cut her tape?
+There are stories of people having their tape deliberately cut, leaving them lost in the woods.
 Could it have been one of the demons who are believed to lead travelers astray?

 The Mysterious Scream